aryzing/starter-typescript/README.md

 **Jest**

+# Config files

+Config files used by the various tools in this repo are in `etc`.

 # Building

 This project uses Webpack for building the code.
 The build files themselves are written in typescript too.